nicnacnic/DACBot/README.md

 ## Special Thanks
 Zoton2 and SovietPropaganda, for help and suggestions while coding the bot.

-Patlabor and Titan63, for helping test the bot.
+Patlabor and Titan63, for stopping their Valheim game to test the bot.

 ## License
 MIT License